 Sweet Thames Run Softly by Robert Gibbings

 In 1939, on the eve of the Second World War, Robert Gibbings launched his home-made punt on the River Thames and began a slow journey downstream, armed with a sketchpad and a microscope.
-From the river’s source at the edge of the Cotswold Hills to the bustle of London’s docks, Sweet Thames Run Softly is a charming, often eccentric, account of an artist-naturalist adrift in English waters.
-First published as the Battle of Britain raged overhead, this gentle boating tale was an antidote to the anxieties of wartime and became an immediate best-seller.
-Our new edition includes the original engravings Robert Gibbings made of his journey.
+From the river’s source at the edge of the Cotswold Hills to the bustle of London’s docks, Sweet Thames Run Softly is the account of an artist-naturalist adrift in English waters.

 Read the full introduction by Luke Jennings

 Paperback with flaps | 210 mm x 156 mm | 176 pages

 PRE-ORDER — we will ship when in stock